rapyd-cloud/rapyd-vz-support/README.md

-# Rapyd Hosting Virtuozzo Support
+# Rapyd Virtuozzo Support

-This repository provides resources that support the initial pre-configuration and onboarding tasks for internal websites for Rapyd Hosting on Virtuozzo infrastructure.
+This repository provides resources that support the initial pre-configuration and onboarding tasks for internal websites for Rapyd Cloud on Virtuozzo infrastructure.